AdithyaKotian/AI-Decision-Experimentation-Impact-Platform/README.md

 - Accepts higher fraud risk

 **Policy B – Balanced Strategy**
-- Balanced approvals, reviews, and blocks
+- Balanced approvals, reviews and blocks
 - Typical of mature production systems

 **Policy C – Conservative Safety**
 - Minimizes fraud risk
 - Higher friction and operational cost

-Each policy represents a different product strategy, not a different ML model.
+Each policy represents a different product strategy,not a different ML model.

 ---

 ## Experiment Design
-All policies are evaluated on the same transaction dataset using offline experimentation.
-For each policy, the following KPIs are measured:
+All policies are evaluated on the same transaction dataset using offline experimentation.For each policy,the following KPIs are measured:
 - Approval rate (user experience)
 - Review rate (operational friction)
 - Fraud caught
 - Fraud missed

-This simulates real-world A/B testing before deploying a policy to production.
+This mirrors how the decision strategies are evaluated before production deployment.
 ---

 ## Business Impact and Cost Modeling